-What cultural interrelations exist today between Africa and South America, after centuries of European hegemony and colonization?
+What cultural interrelations exist today between Africa and South America, after centuries of European hegemony and colonisation?
 What might the cultural future of the South Atlantic look like?
-16 artists from Africa, South America and Europe are jointly developing projects on the cultural connecting lines of the continents and asking about the cultural potential of South-South relations.
+More than twenty artists and intellectuals from Africa, South America and Europe jointly developed projects in the fields of performance, film, music and visual arts fathoming the potentials of South-South relations.

 The keynote “A Rise in Humanity” by Felwine Sarr 2019 at the conference in Berlin: